 First things first.
 What citation style is your professor asking for?

 The most common styles are MLA, Chicago Style, and APA.
-Each one has an in-depth style guide that you may want to take a look at (see Official Style guides box below).
+Each one has an in-depth style guide that you may want to take a look at.

 MLA is commonly used in the humanities, such as English.
 Chicago Style is a popular choice for history and law.
 APA is used mostly in the social sciences.
 These are often thought of as the main three styles, but there are many different styles used in scholarly publishing such as Vancouver for medicine, AMA for engineering, Blue Book for law, and many others.

 See more for each style: